Home

 $75.00

-Snow, Dean R. .
+Snow, Dean R..
 A SUMMARY OF EXCAVATIONS AT THE HATHAWAY SITE IN PASSADUMKEAG, MAINE 1912, 1947 AND 1968

 1969 Department of Anthropology University of Maine.
-4to., 106pp., photo illustrations, original printed wraps.
+4to., 106pp., numerous photo illustrations, original printed wraps.
 VG. (a67723)

 Procter, William .
 BIOLOGICAL SURVEY OF THE MOUNT DESERT REGION - PART V ...
 MARINE FAUNA (signed)